 There are a huge variety of extra features possible in running rain jackets, from hoods to pit zips to pockets.
 Think about your own habits in your running clothing and what is the most practical for you.
 Do you usually run while listening to music or to a podcast?
 In that case, you should choose a jacket that has front hand pockets or a small media pocket.
-Are you most worried about keeping your head dry in heavy rain, but don’t like running with a hood bouncing around in light rain?
-If that sounds like you, then you should gravitate towards jackets that have a stowable, adjustable hood.
-During light rain conditions you can pack the hood away and not be bothered by it, while during a storm you can wear the hood and cinch it to protect your head to your liking.
+Are you most worried about keeping your head dry in heavy rain, but don’t like running with a hood bouncing around in the light rain?
+If that sounds like you, then you should gravitate towards jackets that have a stow-way, adjustable hood.
+During light rain conditions, you can pack the hood away and not be bothered by it, while during a storm you can wear the hood and cinch it to protect your head to your liking.

 What time of day do you go running?

 If you are a midday or afternoon jogger, you may not be concerned about the addition of reflective features on your jacket.
 However, if you tend to go running during the early morning or at night, reflective tape is a great safety feature to include on your jacket.
 This is especially important if you usually run in urban or populated areas where you have to watch out for cars and bikes.
 A jacket with reflective features will make it easier for drivers and riders to spot you and give you a safe amount of space.

 What is the climate where you live?